Home / Dairy-Free Recipes / Pasta with Almond Pesto and Green Beans Recipe

 step three

 Add basil.
 Wash the basil leaves but don’t dry—you want the leaves to be wet.
-Tear the larger leaves into smaller pieces and add to the food processor and pulse just enough to make a smooth sauce.
+Tear the larger leaves into smaller pieces and add to the food processor and blend just enough to make a smooth sauce.
 If it is too thick, add a couple teaspoons of cold water.
 Taste and add more salt if needed.

 step four

 Cook pasta and beans.
 Bring a large stock pot of salted water to a boil over high heat.
-Add rigatoni and cook according to package directions.
+Add rigatoni and cook according to package instructions.
 Add green beans during the last 3-4 minutes of cooking.
 Reserve 1/2 cup of the pasta cooking liquid then drain.

 step five